pyTMD/pyTMD/doc/source/background/Time.rst

 `Coordinated Universal Time (UTC) <https://crf.usno.navy.mil/ut1-utc>`_ is based on International Atomic Time (TAI) with leap seconds added to keep it within 0.9 seconds of UT1.

 Terrestrial Time (TT) is a uniform, monotonically increasing time standard based on atomic clocks that is used for the accurate calculation of celestial mechanics, orbits and ephemerides.
-Barycentric Dynamical Time (TDB) is also used to describe the motion of the planets, sun and moon, but is with respect to the solar system barycenter :cite:p:`Kaplan:2005kj`.
+Barycentric Dynamical Time (TDB) is also used to describe the motion of the planets, sun and moon, but is with respect to the solar system barycenter (SSB) :cite:p:`Kaplan:2005kj`.
 TDB and TT are both dynamic timescales, with differences owing to relativistic effects.
 Delta times (TT - UT1) can be added to estimates of Universal Time (UT1) to convert to Dynamic Time (TT).